 - Offline use?: Yes, with pro version

 Komoot is an up-and-coming mountain biking app.
 I haven’t used it extensively, but from what I gather, the app focuses on user-created loops and routes.
-Most of their content is over in Europe, but they do have a small selection of routes in the US and worldwide.
-This would be a great app to use in conjunction with TrailForks to find the best mountain bike tours in Europe.
+Most of their content is over in Europe, but they are growing in the US and Canada.

 - Offline use?: Yes